nfcg/Country-List-API/README.md

 # Description
-A JSON API to retrieve countries list.
+A API to retrieve countries list.

 ## Country fields available: